 Don’t forget to include images and links to authority sites that back up your thoughts.

 Create Viral Content

 Everyone who writes blog posts wants every post to go viral.

 Content that goes viral reaches millions of people.

 Wouldn’t you like to have millions of people reading your post?

-Millions of people will learn about you and your art.
+Millions of people will learn about you and the art you create.
 The chance of you selling your art will increase drastically.